bin-devops/bin-devops.sh/content/posts/the-complete-guide-to-setting-up-a-new-aws-account-2025.md

 # Prerequisites

-1. A computer with an internet connection
+- A computer with an internet connection
-2. A valid credit or debit card.
+- A valid credit or debit card.
 You won't be spending anything today, but you can't create an AWS account with a valid payment method.

-# Outline
+# Walkthrough

-1. **Create an AWS account**.
-We won't be doing much without this.
+{{< details "**Part 1 - Creating the AWS account**.
+We won\'t be doing much without this" >}}
-2. **Secure the root user**.
-This user comes with all AWS accounts by default and has ultimate power.
-We will securely configure this user so no one else can get at it.
-3. **Set up AWS Organisations**.
-This service allowed you to link multiple AWS accounts into a single group for easy management.
-While we'll only be creating one AWS account today, it's still essential to set this up.
-4. **Set up IAM Identity Center**.
-This is where you will manage all users in your AWS Organisation.
-This needs to be enabled and configured after AWS Organisations so that it can integrate with it.
-5. **Create an IAM user**.
-You don't want to use the root user for day-to-day work, so you'll create an IAM user which you'll use to log in.
-6. **Secure the IAM user**.

-# Part 1 - Creating the AWS account

-1. Follow [this link][aws-signup] to the AWS signup page.
+1. Follow [this link](https://signin.aws.amazon.com/signup?request_type=register) to the AWS signup page.
 If AWS have changed their URLs since this tutorial was published and the link no longer works, here's a screenshot of the page you're trying to find:
 2. Fill in the `Root user email address` and `AWS account name` as I've done in the screenshot.
 3. Click `Verify email address`.
 This will cause an email to be sent to the `Root user email address` containing a six digit verification code.
 Type or paste that code into the `Verification code` box that should now be on your screen, like in this screenshot.
 4. Now choose a secure password for your root user like in the screenshot below.
 Don't think I've just doxed myself here.
 This AWS account will have been deleted by the time this post is published.